sirnfs/OptionSuite/README.md

 # OptionSuite
 Options strategy backtester and live trader* framework.

+[Getting started](#getting-started) decribes what you need to get started backtesting.

 # Objective
 The objective of the OptionSuite library is to create a general framework to backtest options strategies and to be extensible enough to handle live trading.